Dre Campbell Farm

 1. Hydrogen Peroxide

-Hydrogen peroxide is one of the simplest natural remedies for damping off.
-It works by killing fungal spores and disinfecting the soil.
+Hydrogen peroxide is one of the simplest natural remedies for damping-off.
+It may help reduce fungal spores on the soil surface when used correctly.

-Mix one tablespoon of 3% hydrogen peroxide with two cups of water and use it to water the soil lightly before planting.
+Mix 1 tablespoon of 3% hydrogen peroxide with 2 cups of water, then lightly water the soil before planting.

 You can also use this mixture to water your young plants.
-It helps keep the soil surface clean and oxygen-rich.
+It may help reduce harmful microbes around young seedlings and temporarily release oxygen as it breaks down.

 2. Sanitize All Seed Trays and Tools

-Because damping off pathogens often linger on equipment.
-Therefore, sanitizing seed trays, pots, and tools before planting is essential.
+Damping-off pathogens often linger on equipment.
+For this reason, sanitize seed trays, pots, and tools before planting.

 Wash everything with hot, soapy water, then soak for about 20 minutes in a 10% bleach solution.
-You can also disinfect with a solution of equal parts vinegar and water.
+You can also disinfect tools with 70% rubbing alcohol.

 Never reuse potting soil that has previously hosted infected seedlings.